AtlassianPS/JiraPS/docs/creating_issues.rst

     New-JiraIssue -Project TEST -IssueType Task -Reporter 'powershell' -Summary 'Test issue from PowerShell' -Description "This is a sample issue created by $env:USERNAME on $env:COMPUTERNAME." -Labels 'Test','Fake' -Credential $myJiraCreds

 .. note:: You don't need to pass your credentials to JIRA every time you run New-JiraIssue.
-See the :doc:`../authentication` page for details.
+See the :doc:`authentication` page for details.

 Additional Fields
 =================